 Most of the cutaway scenes (Otis torturing cheerleaders, Baby masturbating with the skeleton, etc.) were filmed in Rob Zombie's basement after filming wrapped.
 He would invite cast members over to his house on the weekends and shoot the footage himself with a 16mm hand-held camera.
 With the exception of the shot of a setting sun, he created the opening credits the same way.

-In the DVD Commentary, Rob Zombie revealed that Jake McKinnon (The Professor) couldn't see very well in his costume.
-In the scene where he swings a real axe at Denise his vision was so bad he could have seriously injured Erin Daniels if she didn't move fast enough.
+In the DVDcommentary, Rob Zombie revealed that Jake McKinnon (The Professor) couldn't see very well in his costume.
+In the scene where he swings a real axe at Denise (Erin Daniels, his vision was so bad he could have seriously injured her if she didn't move fast enough.
 Rob says in his commentary, "We just assumed she would get out of the way."

-The film's script was constantly changing throughout filming, leading to an entirely different ending at one point.
+The film's script was constantly changing, leading to an entirely different ending at one point.
 Originally Grandpa Hugo was going to be revealed as the mad doctor (who in the rough cut was not even called Dr. Satan).

 Capt.
 Spaulding (Sid Haig) says that he's been running his business since right after John Wayne won the Oscar, which he did in April 17 1970, for his performance in True Grit (1969).
 The date in the movie is supposed to be October 30, 1977, which means that Spaulding has been running the museum for about 7½ years.

 Erin Daniels (Denise) was on The L Word (2004), which also starred Pam Grier.
 Grier and Sid Haig, who played Capt.
 Spaulding, made many films together during the "blaxploitation" era in the 1960s and 1970s.